nakagami/efirebirdsql/README.rst

 --------------------------------------

-This driver connect with wire protocol version 10 (Interbase 6), So if you use with Firebird 3.x server, you need to modify firebird.conf like bellow.
+This driver connect with wire protocol version 10 (Interbase 6), So if you use with Firebird 3.x server, you need to modify firebird.conf like below.

 ::